hiyouga/LLaMA-Factory/README.md

 ## Changelog

+[23/06/29] We provide a reproducible example of training a chat model using instruction-following datasets, see this [HuggingFace Repo](https://huggingface.co/baichuan-inc/baichuan-7B) for details.

 [23/06/22] Now we align the [demo API](src/api_demo.py) with the [OpenAI's](https://platform.openai.com/docs/api-reference/chat) format where you can insert the fine-tuned model in arbitrary ChatGPT-based applications.

 [23/06/15] Now we support training the baichuan-7B model in this repo.
 Try `--model_name_or_path baichuan-inc/baichuan-7B` and `--lora_target W_pack` arguments to use the baichuan-7B model.
 If you want to train with RTX3090, use `git checkout baichuan-7b-rtx3090` to switch to the `baichuan-7b-rtx3090` branch and try the `--baichuan_rtx_gpu true` argument.
 (Other RTX series GPUs can also be tried)